 Community Garden Sign-up

-The gardening is all organic.
 The city provides gardeners with rich humus to spread on the garden plots.
 The humus is leaf based compost that is the result of the leaf pickup program.
 In fall, the leaves are taken to the Westlake Service Center to be composted and returned as humus in spring to use in the gardening.
-The humus is a great soil amendment that is mixed into your garden to create a fertile planting bed.
+The humus is a great soil amendment that can be mixed into your garden to create a fertile planting bed.
 The garden is truly a place of beauty and tranquility.

-Come wander through the garden in spring, summer, or fall and see for yourself the wide variety of vegetables, herbs and flowers that are being grown.
-There is a sense of community—enjoy a chat with a fellow gardener.
-Share success stories.
-Harvest fresh vegetables from your garden plot for your table that evening.
-The garden opens around May 1st, weather permitting, and closes November 30.
-Gardeners are responsible for cleaning, planting, weeding and maintaining their plot(s) throughout the growing season and to properly close it down at the end.
-To reserve your plot for the 2020 season, please download the 2020 BVCG guidelines registration waiver PDF at the bottom of this page.
+Even though the community garden is full for the 2021 season, consider a plot for next year.
+The 2022 registration will be available in late October.
+New gardeners will be able to download the 2022 BVCG guidelines, registration & waiver PDF at the bottom of this page at that time.
 Complete and mail the form to Bay Village Community Garden, PO Box 40164, Bay Village, OH 44140 along with your payment.
 Checks should be payable to the The Bay Village Green Team with Community Garden written in the memo line.
-If you have any questions, please email firstname.lastname@example.org

 Community Garden Members Rules